 - Developing partnerships with farmer associations, NGOs, and other institutions at the local level to support and improve farming practices.

 - Development of locally sustainable sources of improved seed varieties

-As an Agriculture Volunteer in Senegal, you will provide a valuable service to your community in their quest for increased food production, by promoting the transfer of appropriate skills and technologies through one-on-one field based instruction of farmers or groups training, through side-by-side demonstrations implemented with other farmers, and with clubs and other youth groups.
+As an Agriculture Volunteer in Senegal, you will provide a valuable service to your community in their quest for increased food production, by the transfer of appropriate skills and technologies through one-on-one field-based instruction of farmers or groups training, through side-by-side demonstrations implemented with other farmers, and with clubs and other youth groups.

 While serving, you will act as a facilitator, co-trainer, catalyst, liaison, and resource person for farming communities.
-You don't need to be a farmer or a food security expert to be a successful.
-We will train you on the basic technical skills you will need and on gender dynamics in Senegal.
+You don’t need to be a farmer or a food security expert to be successful; we will train you on the technical skills you will need and on gender dynamics in Senegal.
 In addition, we will provide you advice and feedback on the activities you will implement.

 Climate Change Activities

 As the impacts of climate change become ever more evident, the social, economic, and environmental context within which smallholder farmers seek to maintain and improve their livelihood and support their families will continue to change.
 This will add significantly to the challenges of smallholder farming, particularly for the most disadvantaged communities.
 As a Peace Corps Volunteer, you will be trained to use a participatory approach and tools to identify locally determined priorities and conditions, including those related to the impacts of climate change.
 As an Agriculture Volunteer, you will be trained to use this local knowledge in engaging smallholder farmers in a climate-smart approach that: